 To adjust the QuickBooks reminder options, you must be logged on as the administrator in single-user mode.
-Then choose Edit Preferences.
+Then choose Edit⇔Preferences.
 When QuickBooks displays the Preferences dialog box, click the Reminders icon from the list on the left and then click the Company Preferences tab to access the dialog box shown in Figure 6-7.
-See the eighth active item on the list: Bills to Pay.
+See the Reminders item on the list.